 Nonimmigrant visa holders traveling outside the United States with a pending AOS

 For most categories, if the foreign national holds a nonimmigrant visa and is filing for an adjustment of status, it is mandated not to travel unless he/she has an Advance Parole.
 However, there are a few exceptions to this rule.
 H-1B, L-1, and K-3/4 visa holders do not need to get an advance parole document as long as they have a valid visa.
 The Adjustment of Status (AOS) petition is the final stage in obtaining a United States green card.
 As a result, it takes longer to process through the USCIS.
 During this critical time of processing, the petitioner is advised to avoid any of the following actions which would cause the USCIS to believe the petition has been abandoned.

-Actions which can lead to Adjustment of Status Petition Abandonment:
+Actions that can lead to Adjustment of Status Petition Abandonment:

 - Does not respond to USCIS requests